itx-zeeshan/gRPC-django-demo/README.md

 # 💬 gRPC Microservices Auth & User System with Django API Gateway

-This project demonstrates a microservices-based architecture using **gRPC for internal service communication** and **Django REST Framework** as an external API gateway.
+This project demonstrates a microservices-based architecture using **gRPC for internal service communication** and **Django** as an external API gateway.
 The architecture is modular and scalable, designed for production-grade systems like chat apps, eCommerce backends, or SaaS platforms.

 ---